datacult/AE-coding-conventions/dc-sql_style.md

  ```
   -- Preferred
   select
-      id    AS account_id,
+      id    as account_id,
-      name  AS account_name,
+      name  as account_name,
-      type  AS account_type,
+      type  as account_type,
       ...

   -- vs